Comic Con comes to Saudi Arabia

 - Over the weekend fans turned up for Saudi Arabia's first Comic Con

-- At three-day festival, which was part of a Saudi government initiative, women and men were allowed to mingle
+- At the three-day festival, which was part of a Saudi government initiative, women and men were allowed to mingle

 - A hashtag calling Comic Con a "devil worshipping" festival became popular on Twitter